-In making the garden, Bernard recognised that the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean region and has consciously made use of plants naturally adapted to such places.
-Thus the early flowering snowdrops from Greece – Galanthus reginae-olgae, start to flower in October.
-The wild Tulipa sprengeri is an unusual sight in late May.
-In winter the elegant birch grove of Betula ‘Silver Grace’, which was originally discovered by the lake, brings great freshness to the Top Garden, and in summer it becomes a romantic, dream-like scene underplanted with silver and purple.
-In early summer the Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.
+In making the gardens, Bernard recognised the poor soil and dry conditions at Fullers Mill resemble those of the Mediterranean.
+He consciously made use of plants naturally adapted to such places.
+The wild Tulipa sprengeri, now extinct in the wild, is an unusual sight in late May.
+In Summer the elegant birch grove of Betula ‘Silver Grace’ becomes a romantic, dreamlike scene underplanted with silver and purple.
+The Top Garden is transformed by flowering shrubs, which later form the backdrop for majestic displays of lilies.

 The River & Mill Pond

 The sound of rushing water draws the visitor to the weir and footbridge across the River Lark.
-This was formerly one of 23 locks enabling barges to bring mainly coal from the North Sea up to Bury St Edmunds and to take corn back.
 The Lark ceased to be navigable in 1900.
-When Bernard Tickner bought the property in 1958 the Mill Pond had disappeared under a tangle of fallen trees, brambles and nettles.
-Its southern bank had been washed away by the Culford Stream and it was impossible to recognise it as a pond.
-Much work has been done since then and now the area is planted with massed Primula, Darmera and the skunk cabbage Lysichiton along with other moisture loving plants.
-Over the years there were a succession of fulling mills between the river and the pond.
-Each mill had a water wheel which powered a set of mallets, these were used to pound locally woven cloth, to make it more full and thicker.
-After fulling it was put out to dry on a flat tentering ground where it was secured with tenter hooks to stop it shrinking as it dried.
+When Bernard bought the property the Mill Pond had disappeared under a tangle of fallen trees, brambles and nettles.
+Additional work has been done since then.
+Now the area is planted with massed Primula, Darmera and the skunk cabbage Lysichiton along with other moisture loving plants.

-Beyond the Mill Pond lie the Inner and Outer Quandaries, offering a more sunny open aspect.
-Different varieties of snowdrops continue to emerge throughout winter and early spring, with many large flowered varieties followed by daphnes and peonies.
-In summer the air carries the spicy scent of Spartium, hinting at the Mediterranean, while the indigo plant Indigofera, Crocosmia, lilies and a stunning white-flowered angel’s fishing rod Dierama, form an elegant display.
-The approach of autumn is detected by wafts of ‘burnt sugar’ given off by the tree Cercidiphyllum, while in October, a very large clump of Persicaria is a mass of sweetly scented bloom.
-Nearby, a massive Euphorbia stygiana from The Azores is a handsome plant throughout the year.
+Beyond the Mill Pond lies the Inner and Outer Quandaries, offering a more sunny open aspect.
+A succession of snowdrops continues here in winter with many large flowered varieties followed by daphnes and paeonies.
+In summer the air carries the spicy scent of Spartium, hinting at the Mediterranean.
+While the Indigo plant Indigofera, Crocosmia, arum lilies and a stunning white-flowered Angel’s fishing rod Dierama, form an elegant display.

 The Low Garden